Nwakakukaks/superhack/README.md

 </p>

 #### Connect Wallet & Handshaking
-- Users first connect to XDC Blockchain using a wallet provider like XDCPay.
+- Users first connects to the Blockchain using a wallet provider like Metamask.
 After connecting, user then signs a message to the Authentication API, which verifies the signed message and returns a generated JWT token for access to the Core API.

 #### Creating an App
 - Users would create their first app after accessing the platform.
 An app is a container that will hold and manage the smart contract.
 Users can create multiple apps.